jay-joshy/allergyguide/content/research/sygma2.md

 **Population**:

-- **Inclusion Criteria**: Patients aged 12 years and older with a clinical diagnosis of <span class='hl'>mild asthma _requiring_ GINA step 2 treatment</span> (2018 GINA report: step 2 => low dose ICS or LTRA as controller + PRN SABA).
+- **Inclusion Criteria**: Patients aged 12 years and older with a clinical diagnosis of <span class="hl-yellow">mild asthma _requiring_ GINA step 2 treatment</span> (2018 GINA report: step 2 => low dose ICS or LTRA as controller + PRN SABA).
 Their asthma must have been present for at least 6 months, and be either _uncontrolled on PRN SABA_ or _controlled on mono-maintenance low dose ICS or LTRA_

   - For PRN SABA: required pre-bronchodilator FEV1>=60% predicted with FEV1>=80% post-bronchodilator
   - For low dose ICS or LTRA: required FEV1>=80% pre-bronchodilator